mattjlewis/diozero/docs/docs/3_api/6_Exceptions.md

 The following exceptions are also thrown:

+Java IllegalArgumentException
-* Java IllegalArgumentException - if the input parameter combination doesn’t make sense, the value is out of range (e.g. greater than one for PWM), or you requested a GPIO / ADC number on an expansion board that doesn’t exist
+: If the input parameter combination doesn’t make sense, the value is out of range (e.g. greater than one for PWM), or you requested a GPIO / ADC number on an expansion board that doesn’t exist

+diozero InvalidModeException
-* diozero InvalidModeException - if the GPIO device doesn’t support the request mode
+: If the GPIO device doesn’t support the request mode

+Java IllegalStateException
-* Java IllegalStateException - DigitalInputOutputDevice if you attempt to set the value when currently in input mode
+: DigitalInputOutputDevice if you attempt to set the value when currently in input mode

+Java UnsupportedOperationException
-* Java UnsupportedOperationException - when a feature isn’t supported by a provider
+: When a feature isn’t supported by a provider

+diozero DeviceAlreadyOpenedException
-* diozero DeviceAlreadyOpenedException - an attempt to open a device that is already provisioned and open
+: An attempt to open a device that is already provisioned and open

+diozero DeviceBusyException
-* diozero DeviceBusyException - I2C specific error (-16 EBUSY)
+: I2C specific error (-16 EBUSY)

+diozero NoSuchDeviceException:
-* diozero NoSuchDeviceException - if the requested device isn't found
+: If the requested device isn't found